Plant & Animal Species Guide

 Oaks

-There are up to 7 species of Oak; Blackjack Oak, Live Oak, Southern Red Oak (also called Shumard’s Oak), Bur Oak, Swamp Chestnut Oak, Water Oak, and Willow Oak.
-Each type of oak tree has its own characteristics, such as how bur oaks have large acorns.
+There are as many as seven species of Oak; Blackjack Oak, Live Oak, Southern Red Oak (also called Shumard’s Oak), Bur Oak, Swamp Chestnut Oak, Water Oak, and Willow Oak.
+Each species of oak tree has its own characteristics, such as how Bur Oaks have large acorns.
 Below are photos of a large Live Oak tree and leaves of a Southern Red Oak tree.
 More info: National Audubon Society

 Maple

 Maple trees are widely known for their classic bright red leaves that mark the season of fall.
-When it is full grown, the red maple has a spread of about 40 feet.
-These trees provide homes and resources for wildlife such as birds, moth, and deer.
+When it is full grown, the Red Maple has a spread of about 40 feet.
+These trees provide homes and resources for wildlife such as birds, moths, and deer.
 More info: National Audubon Society

 Bald Cypress

-Bald cypress trees have needle-like leaves that grow individually from each twig.
-This means that in the fall, the bald cypress will lose all of its leaves.
-Typically, a bald cypress can grow up to a height of 120 feet.
-When identifying a bald cypress, look for the “knees” it has because of its submerged roots!
-Check out the picture of a bald cypress below.
-A cypress variation called the Montezuma cypress has no “knees.”
+Bald Cypress trees have needle-like leaves that grow individually from each twig.
+Typically, a Bald Cypress will grow to a height of 120 feet.
+When identifying a Bald Cypress, look for the “knees” it has because of its submerged roots!
+Check out the picture of a Bald Cypress below.
+A cypress variation called the Montezuma Cypress tree has no “knees.”
 These trees are easy to spot due to their abnormally large circumference.
-Did you know that Montezuma cypress trees are called the pride of Mexico City?
+Did you know that Montezuma Cypress trees are called the pride of Mexico City?
 More info: Texas A&M Forest Service

 Pine